 The report begins with a summary and then provides a detailed review of the literature.
 A review of the overall dispersant situation is presented in Section 2.
 In Section 3, the major issues of on effectiveness, toxicity and biodegradation, are discussed.
 In Section 4, other issues, particularly those relevant to PWSRCAC, are summarized as drawn from the literature review.
 Section 5 presents summaries of recommendations and this report's recommendations.
 Section 6 is a detailed review of the new literature, reference by reference.
 The literature is divided into peer-reviewed literature, reviewed conferences and 'grey' literature, that is literature which may not have undergone external review.
-Articles from magazine and newspapers are included at the end of the detailed literature review section.

 Finally, Appendix A gives more details on methodology for this report and observations.